zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/openai/_index.md

 You can use the GenAI Commons toolbox actions to [create the required Request](/appstore/modules/genai/commons/#text-files-request) and [handle the Response](/appstore/modules/genai/commons/#text-files-response) for you use case.

-The internal chat completion logic within the OpenAI connector supports `JSON mode`, [function calling](#chatcompletions-functioncalling), and [vision](#chatcompletions-vision).
+The internal chat completion logic within the OpenAI connector supports [JSON mode](#chatcompletions-json-mode), [function calling](#chatcompletions-functioncalling), and [vision](#chatcompletions-vision).
 Make sure to check the actual compatibility of the available models with these functionalities, as this changes over time.
 We will list any specific OpenAI microflow actions from the toolbox below.

-#### JSON mode {#json-mode}
+#### JSON mode {#chatcompletions-json-mode}

 When JSON mode is used, the model is programmatically instructed to return valid JSON.
 For OpenAI you have to explicitly mention the necessity of a JSON structure in a message in the conversation, e.g. the system prompt.
 Additionally after creating the request, but before passing it to the chat completions operation, you use the toolbox action `Set Response Format` to set the required response format to JSON.